-This is the sum of the effective gross income for all income producing units in the project (low-income, market rate and nonresidential sources).
+This is the sum of the effective gross income for all income producing uses in the project (residential and nonresidential sources).

 Non-Income Producing Units:

 For all community, common and other non-income producing units or spaces included in the project, show the number of units (if applicable) and the square footage of each type of space.
 The total square footage for all units is the sum of the unit size multiplied by the number of units for each size and type.
 Manager's units where the occupant is not being charged rent should be included here.